codeface-io/LSPService/README.md

 * [x] Properly handle websocket connection attempt for unavailable languages: send feedback, then close connection.
 * [x] Lift logging and error handling up to the best practices of Vapor.
 Ensure that users launching the host app see all errors in the terminal, and that clients get proper error responses.
 * [x] Allow to use multiple different language servers.
 Proof concept by supporting/testing a Python language server
+* [ ] Add a CLI for the host app so users can manage the list of language servers from the command line
 * [ ] Document how to use the LSH, possibly also provide macOS binary
 * [ ] Enable serving different language endpoints with the same language server executable, like `sourcekit-lsp` can work with C, C++ and Objective-c as well.
-* [ ] Consider adding a proper CLI for the host app so users can manage the list of language servers from the command line (as alternative to- or replacement of a web frontend ...)
 * [ ] Consider adding a web frontend for managing language servers.
 Possibly use [Plot](https://github.com/JohnSundell/Plot)
 * [ ] Possibly build a package/framework for simply and typsafely defining, encoding and decoding LSP messages.
 Consider suggesting to extract that type system from [SwiftLSPClient](https://github.com/chimehq/SwiftLSPClient) and/or from sourcekit-lsp into a dedicated package.
 Both use a (near) identical typesystem for that already ...
 * [ ] Possibly build a Swift package that helps Swift clients (editors) with using the Language Server